 By Dr. Mark Shapiro

-When chronic kidney disease (CKD) progresses to the point where kidneys are no longer able to function, it is called end stage renal disease (ESRD), kidney failure or renal failure.
+When chronic kidney disease (CKD) progresses to the point where kidneys are no longer able to function, it’s called end stage renal disease (ESRD), kidney failure or renal failure.
 When the kidneys stop working, toxins and fluid build up in the body and cannot be released.
 To stay alive, people with kidney failure will need to have dialysis treatments or a transplant to take over the job their kidneys can no longer do.
 One type of dialysis is a form of home dialysis called peritoneal dialysis (PD).
-Not all people with end stage renal disease are able to choose peritoneal dialysis.
-Your doctor will help you determine if you are a good candidate for PD and, if not, will prescribe the treatment option that is best for you.
+Not all people with ESRD are able to choose PD.
+Your doctor will help you determine if you’re a good candidate for PD and, if not, will prescribe the treatment option that’s best for you.

-To perform peritoneal dialysis, a patient must first have a catheter placed in their abdomen to allow the fluid to enter and drain.
-The catheter is a small, flexible tube about the thickness of a pencil.
-It is inserted off to the side, below the belly button, and goes into the abdominal space called the peritoneal cavity.
+To perform PD, a patient must first have a catheter placed in their abdomen to allow the fluid to enter and drain.
+It’s inserted off to the side, below the belly button, and goes into the abdominal space called the peritoneal cavity.
 The catheter is placed into the body in the operating room by a surgeon or trained nephrologist, which is usually an outpatient procedure.
 The catheter remains permanently in the abdomen, and is taped down on the outside of the body so that it doesn’t interfere with everyday activities like work, exercise, recreation, showering or sexual activity.

-After the catheter is in place and healed, the patient will visit the peritoneal dialysis nurse and begin learning how to perform PD.
-There are several training sessions over a one- to two-week period.
-Family members are encouraged to participate in training and provide support, although it is not necessary to have a partner to perform PD.
+After the catheter is in place and healed, the patient will visit the PD nurse and attend several training sessions over a one- to two-week period.
+Family members are encouraged to participate in training and provide support, although it’s not necessary to have a partner to perform PD.
 In addition to learning how to do peritoneal dialysis, information is given about diet, fluid management, good hygiene and medication management.

 Home treatments usually begin two to three weeks after the catheter has been placed and training has been completed.

-When someone chooses to do peritoneal dialysis at home, they will consult with their doctor about which type of PD they will perform:
+When someone chooses to do PD at home, they will consult with their doctor about which type of PD they will perform:

 Each drain and fill exchange takes about 15 to 20 minutes, and can be done in a clean area at home or at work.
 People who have significant function left in their kidneys can sometimes do well with only two to three exchanges per day.
 However, most patients need four to five exchanges per day in order to stay well.

-In automated PD, larger bags of the dialysis solution are hung next to the bed, connected to the cycler machine and then attached to the PD catheter.
-The cycler is programmed to perform three to five fluid exchanges while the person sleeps in bed, usually over an 8- to 10-hour time period.
-Most patients get used to sleeping while on a cycler rather quickly and have few problems.
+In APD, larger bags of the dialysis solution are hung next to the bed, connected to the cycler machine and then attached to the PD catheter.
+The cycler is programmed to perform three to five fluid exchanges while the person sleeps in bed, usually over an eight- to 10-hour time period.
 In the morning, patients detach from the machine and put a small cap onto the end of their tubing.
-Some people will leave fluid in their abdomen to dwell during the course of the day, and then drain it out when they attach to the cycler machine that evening.
-Other people can leave their abdomen empty during the day.
 Depending on dialysis needs, some people may have to do a manual PD exchange during the day in addition to the cycler exchanges at night.

 People on PD usually visit the dialysis clinic only once or twice each month.

-Because peritoneal dialysis is done each day, people on PD have fewer dietary limitations than those on hemodialysis who only go to dialysis three times a week.
+Because PD is done each day, people on PD have fewer dietary limitations than those on hemodialysis who only go to dialysis three times a week.